hamvocke/hamvocke.github.io/_drafts/doppelkopf.md

 So far I've been busy capturinig the essence Doppelkopf in a domain model.
 With the help of [Jest](https://facebook.github.io/jest/) I worked on this in a strictly test-driven way.
 Being test-driven (and having set up a CI server) allowed me to work on my Doppelkopf game whenever I had a few minutes to spare.
 I could split the complex ruleset of Doppelkopf into hundreds of small-scoped bits and pieces that could be implemented within a couple of minutes.
 Having tests and a continuous integration server in place allows me to come back to where I left at any time.

 I'm taking some extra care of massaging my domain model into a shape that's pleasant to use and easy to read.
 With a domain as tangible as a card game this has worked really well.
-Take a look at these tests to see what I'm talking about:
+Take a look at these code snippets to see what I'm talking about:

 ```javascript
 test('a hand without queen of clubs is kontra', () => {